santaaastic/santaaastic/README.md

 - 💼 👨‍💻 I have worked as Senior Analyst at Synchrony Financial for 2.75 years in Acquisition Fraud Strategy development team where I've applied multiple analytical tools and       techniques to suppress True Name Fraud.

-- 🛠️ SAS, Python, R, Excel, MBDT
+- 🛠️ SAS, Python, R, Excel, MBDT, Tableau

 - ❤️ Learning something new everyday.